ChristianGracia/Bash-Script-Generator/README.md

 This is still in development so this package's main use is to generate long scripts using hardcoded objects or arrays in index.ts or using a file like requirements.txt to generate a long chain of pip installs.

+**I made this from scratch in a couple hours so this is very Work in Progress and a lot of features to be implemented**

 **Other dependency files like package.json will get added in the future**

 If you do not have dependency files or want to use an unsupported language you can hardcode in your dependencies as seen below inside 'node_modules/bash-script-dependency-generator'